itspisarski/labs_cisco/02_ARP_and_MAC.md

 1. Connect two PCs to a switch.
 2. Assign IPs to both PCs.
 3. On PC1, run `arp -a` to see empty cache.
+-> Expected output : No ARP Entries Found
-4. Ping PC2 and re-run `arp -a`.
+5. Ping PC2 and re-run `arp -a`.
-5. Observe ARP broadcast and reply in Simulation mode.
+6. Observe ARP broadcast and reply in Simulation mode.
+-> Internet Address      Physical Address      Type 192.168.10.2          00e0.f9dd.084c        dynamic

 ### 🔍 Verification
 - ARP table updates after ping.